drhoan/Master-Worker/README.md

 `./master-worker #total_items #max_buf_size #num_workers #masters e.g. ./master-worker 100 10 4 3\n`

 If your code is written correctly, every integer from 0 toM −1 will be produced exactly once by the master producer thread, and consumed exactly once by the worker consumer threads.
-All master threads and worker threads should join as below
+All master threads and worker threads should join as below <br>
 <img width="201" alt="image" src="https://github.com/user-attachments/assets/a78a1d94-3985-4dc0-9a31-a1b8e28fc09f" />

 We have provided you with a simple testing script (test-master-worker.sh which invokes the script check.awk)